hleclerc/Stela/README.md

     for v in simd_loop( range, simd_size.val )
         ...
 ```
-in auto-tuning mode, the compiler generate code for each parameters to be optimized and keep the values that permit to minimize the output of the test functions.
+in auto-tuning mode, the compiler generate code for each parameters to be optimized and keep the values that permit to minimize the output value of the test functions.
 Test function can measure total execution time, or other parameters like memory usage, cpu-time, ...

 Garbage collection (heap and stack)
 ===================================

 As with C++, there is no garbage collection for the heap.
-Or at least at a language level.
+Or at least at the language level.

 If one really wants a GC, one can use reflexion, specific pointers (it's possible to surdefine how references on specific objects are transformed to pointer), ...
 But it's a library concern, not a language one.

 Nevertheless, for the stack(s), there is a garbage collector.
 But it's managed statically by the compiler.

 Actually, for standard cases, it allows for obtaining exactly the same behavior than the C++ (the stacks are managed the same way).
-The point here is that Stela encourages the use of references from the stack (to avoid wastefull copies, transient wrapper classes, ...), which leads to break the simple LIFO rules for variables in the stack. (work in progress)
+The point here is that Stela encourages the use of references from the stack (to avoid wastefull copies, transient wrapper classes, ...), which leads to break the simple LIFO rules for variables in the stack.
+Beware netherveless, it is a work in progress, is works only for simple cases (and the compiler shouts if the case is too "complicated").

 In this example
 ```python